Content table

 But if you test too soon, you run the risk of getting a negative result – even if you’re pregnant!

-So read on for the lowdown on when to test for pregnancy after ovulation so you can get the most accurate result.
+So read on for the lowdown on how soon after ovulation you can test for pregnancy to get the most accurate result.

 But first, let’s do a quick refresh on how these tests work.